Tuscany Walking Tours

 Drive across the Tiber River Valley to arrive in Spello, a walled valley town with ancient Roman roots.
 Walk into Assisi following the sentiero degli ulivi or “olive tree path,” and stopping to sample some of the local olive oil at a frantoio, or traditional olive oil press.

-Take in the magnificent views from the slopes of Monte Subasio and enjoy a lunch of the local torta al testo.
-Spend the afternoon in the hotel’s renowned spa before enjoying a night out on the town.
+Take in the magnificent views from the slopes of Monte Subasio in the company of our local hiking guide.
+Spend the afternoon exploring the hidden alleys of Assisi or at the hotel’s renowned spa before enjoying a night out on the town.

 Cross the border into Tuscany to enjoy spectacular views of Lake Trasimeno and walk through the rolling Tuscan countryside.
-We are welcomed into the home of a charming local family for lunch, where we’ll sample Mamma Dina’s unforgettable homemade pasta.
+Delight in the delicacies prepared for us during a wine-paired lunch at Avignonesi’s acclaimed winery.

-Retrace a Roman road through vineyards and olive groves toward Cortona to spend the day as you please.
-Indulge in an exclusive final night celebratory dinner in a famed winery which opens its doors just for us.
+Retrace a Roman road through vineyards and olive groves toward Cortona to spend the afternoon as you please.
+Indulge in an exclusive final night cooking class and celebratory dinner in a famed winery which opens its doors just for us.

 After a farewell breakfast at the hotel, drive to the train station in Florence in time to coincide with departures south to Rome.
 Arrivederci!